MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-planning-supplies-manually.md

      The transfer order is now created and saved in the list as the last order in the list of open transfer orders.

-## <a name="planning-a-multilevel-production-order-to-fulfill-sales-demand"></a>Planning a Multilevel Production Order to Fulfill Sales Demand
+## Planning a Multilevel Production Order to Fulfill Sales Demand
  In this procedure, you will plan to fulfill sales demand for a produced item with multiple product levels, each creating dependent production demand.

-### <a name="to-plan-multilevel-production-to-fulfill-sales-demand"></a>To plan multilevel production to fulfill sales demand
+### To plan multilevel production to fulfill sales demand

 1. Select the planning line with sales demand for order **1001**, created earlier as prerequisite data.